Dr. Oz helped save a man who collapsed at a New York City-area airport

 "I performed CPR with the help of a Newark Port Authority police officer and cleared the man's airway," Oz tweeted.
 "Thankfully, the airport had a defibrillator nearby that we were able to use to save his life."

+"Officer Croissant called for back-up immediately and began CPR on the man.
+At that same time, Celebrity TV doctor, Dr. OZ, was at the carousel, took notice of the emergency and rushed over to work together with Officer Croissant to perform CPR,"

-The 60-year old New Jersey resident was transported to the hospital in intensive care and is undergoing further evaluation, accodr
+The 60-year old New Jersey resident was transported to the hospital in intensive care and is undergoing further evaluation.

-Officer Croissant said seeing an old man fall, "looked like a tree falling."
+Croissant said the man's collapse "looked like a tree falling."
 Croissant also said he didn't recognize Dr. Oz saying, "everyone wears masks" and "what better help to have than a cardiac surgeon?" after realizing Dr. Oz was his help.

-The police thanked Oz, as well as Officer Croissant and three other officers who helped.
+The police thanked Oz, as well as Croissant and three other officers who helped.

 Oz tweeted that the incident was a reminder to learn CPR.